 Do I really need a slow cooker?

 Slow cookers are great for people that don’t possess tons of cooking skills.
 It’s one of the easiest (and safest) ways to cook in that you can just add all of the ingredients in one hit and do something else for a few hours as your food slowly simmers to perfection.

-Slow cookers are also useful for warming trays for buffets or pot-luck style dinners.
-Many folks start by cooking their food in the oven and then add it to their slow cooker before serving.
+Slow cookers are also useful for warming trays for buffets or pot-luck-style dinners.
+Many folks start by cooking their food in the oven and then adding it to their slow cooker before serving.

 The biggest advantage that slow cookers offer is the money-saving aspect.
-They have become the “must-have kitchen appliance” over the last few years because it really is the perfect appliance for a recession.
-As they work best with cheaper cuts of meat, you just need to add inexpensive staples like root vegetables, lentils or beans to produce delicious and nutritious food on the tightest of budgets!back to menu ↑
+They have become the “must-have kitchen appliance” over the last few years because it is the perfect appliance for a recession.
+As they work best with cheaper cuts of meat, you just need to add inexpensive staples like root vegetables, lentils, or beans to produce delicious and nutritious food on the tightest of budgets!

 What’s the difference between an Instant Pot, a crockpot, and a slow cooker?